ReactiveMongo/reactivemongo-site/releases/0.1x/documentation/tutorial/connect-database.md

 - **`keyStorePassword`**: (optional) If `keyStore` is set, then provides the password to load it (if required).
 - **`keyStoreType`**: (optional) If `keyStore` is set, indicates the [type of the store](https://docs.oracle.com/javase/7/docs/technotes/guides/security/StandardNames.html#KeyStore).

-> The option `sslEnabled` is needed if the MongoDB server is requiring SSL (`mongod --sslMode requireSSL`).
+The option `ssl` is needed if the MongoDB server is requiring SSL (`mongod --sslMode requireSSL`).
 The related option `sslAllowsInvalidCert` is required if the server allows invalid certificate (`mongod --sslAllowInvalidCertificates`).

+> [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) is supported for the SSL connection.

 *Network, timeouts & failover:*